 is barely different between those data fabricated with (AUROC = 0.78 95% CI [0.728-0.833]) or without RNGs (AUROC = 0.845 95% CI [0.817-0.874]).

 For effect sizes, Table 7.5 specifies the differences in sample estimates of the AUROC between the groups of fabricated results with and without RNGs (as compared to the genuine data).
 These results indicate that the fabricated data from participants who used RNGs are relatively more difficult to detect (mean probability of 0.604 that the larger effect is fabricated if presented with one genuine and fabricated effect size), compared to data from participants who did not use a RNG (mean probability of 0.797 that the larger effect is fabricated if presented with one genuine and fabricated effect size; see also Table 7.5).
-Based on these results, it seems that only effect size inspection become less effective at detecting fabricated data, but note that we did not preregister the analyses in this section.
+These exploratory results suggest that only effect size inspection becomes less effective at detecting fabricated data.

 Discussion

 We presented the first controlled study on detecting data fabrication at the level of the individual data set using summary statistics.
 As far as we could find, previous efforts only looked at group-level comparisons of genuine- and fabricated data (Akhtar-Danesh and Dehghan-Kooshkghazi 2003), inspected properties of individually fabricated sets of data without comparing them to genuine data, or did not contextualize these data in a realistic study with specific hypotheses (Mosimann, Wiseman, and Edelman 1995).
-We explicitly asked researchers to fabricate results for an effect within their research domain (i.e., the anchoring effect), which was contextualized in realistic hypotheses, and compared them to genuine data on the same effect.
-We investigated the performance of using the reversed Fisher method, variance analyses, combinations of these two methods, and statistically significant effect sizes to detect fabricated data.
+We explicitly asked researchers to fabricate results for an effect within their research domain (i.e., anchoring effects), which was contextualized in realistic hypotheses, and compared them to genuine data sets on the same effect.
+We investigated the performance of four methods to detect fabricated data, namely the reversed Fisher method, variance analyses, combinations of the Fisher method and variance analyses, and an analysis of statistically significant effect sizes.

-We applied various statistical methods to classify genuine- from fabricated data and found that those related to statistically significant summary statistics performed fairly well.
+We applied these four statistical methods to classify genuine- from fabricated data, and found that those related to statistically significant summary statistics performed fairly well.
 The results of the reversed Fisher method on the statistically nonsignificant effects performed at chance level.
 Using variance analyses and the statistically significant effect sizes themselves, on the other hand, performed fairly well at classifying fabricated from genuine data.
 Non-preregistered results suggest that variance analyses performed similarly or marginally better than using statistically significant effect sizes in this sample.

-Using a Random Number Generator (RNG) to fabricate summary statistics could decrease the probability of detecting a fabricated dataset, depending on the type of analysis.
+We also considered the possibility that the use of a Random Number Generator (RNG) to fabricate summary statistics could decrease the probability of detecting a fabricated dataset.
 Although we did not preregister these analyses, results suggest that using RNGs decreases the performance of using effect sizes to classify fabricated- from genuine data.
 On the other hand, using RNGs did not substantially decrease the performance of the variance analysis that analyzed the anchoring conditions.
 We will investigate in Study 2 whether using RNGs affects the performance of detecting data fabrication in a similar fashion and revisit this issue in the general discussion.

-For the reversed Fisher method, results indicated that participants did not fabricate excessive amounts of high p-values when told to fabricate statistically nonsignificant effects.
+For the reversed Fisher method that focused on the overly consistent results for effects that are expected to follow the null hypothesis, results indicated that participants did not fabricate excessive amounts of high p-values when told to fabricate statistically nonsignificant effects.
 More specifically, the analysis of nonsignificant p-values appeared to perform at chance level, going against our prediction that the absence of a true effect would prompt fabricators to fabricate results that do not contain enough randomness, resulting in too high p-values.

 We noted that the assumption of homogeneous population variances in the variance analyses had not previously been explicated nor tested for robustness to violations.
 In Simonsohn (2013) it remains